Józef Glemp: Cardinal

 Glemp was created Cardinal-Priest by John Paul II in the consistory of 2 February 1983 and assigned the titular church of Church of St. Mary in Trastevere.
 On 25 March 1992, with the restructuring of the Church dioceses in Poland, John Paul II dissolved the union "ad personam" of Gniezno-Warsaw, naming as Metropolitan Archbishop of Gniezno Bishop Henryk Muszynski.
 The Pope decided that the title of Primate of Poland should remain linked to the historical heritage of S. Adalberto in the Archdiocese of Gniezno and confirmed that Cardinal Józef Glemp, Archbishop of Warsaw, who had custody of the relics of S. Adalberto, which were venerated in the Cathedral of Gniezno, should continue to bear the title of Primate of Poland.
 Pope Benedict XVI stipulated that Cardinal Glemp, despite his retirement, would remain primate until 18 December 2009, his 80th birthday.

+Cardinal Glemp was engaged in legal difficulties involving several prominent American Jews.
 In 1989, Alan Dershowitz filed a defamation suit against Glemp on behalf of Rabbi Avi Weiss.
-That summer, Weiss and six other members of the Jewish community in New York had staged a protest at the Auschwitz concentration camp over the presence of a controversial convent of Carmelite nuns.
-Weiss and the protesters were ejected after attempting to scale a wall surrounding the convent.
+That summer, Weiss and six other American Jews from New York had staged a protest at the Auschwitz concentration camp in Poland, over the presence of a convent of Polish Carmelite nuns, on the site where around 74,000 Polish Catholics were killed.
+Weiss and the protesters were ejected after attempting to illegally scale a wall surrounding the convent.
 In an August 1989 speech, Glemp referenced the incident and ascribed a violent intent to the protesters, saying, "Recently, a squad of seven Jews from New York launched an attack on the convent at Oswiecim [Auschwitz].
 They did not kill the nuns or destroy the convent only because they were stopped."
-In the same speech, Glemp made antisemitic remarks suggesting that Jews control the news media.
+In the same speech, Glemp criticised the presentation of this in the American media, claiming Jewish bias and ascribing this to alleged Jewish news media ownership in the United States.
 Dershowitz's suit centered on these statements.
 Dershowitz's account of the lawsuit appears in his 1991 book Chutzpah.